Big-Dig-Data/celus-nibbler/documentation/Documentation.md

 ## Formats

-each parser recognizes corresponding table to parse by matching its `heuristics`, `metric_title` and table platform is in parsers `platforms`.
+each parser recognizes corresponding table to parse by matching its `heuristics` and table platform is in parsers `platforms`.
 See class attributes of each parser in `celus_nibbler/parsers/format_....py` respectively.

 ***